-Quantum mechanical point of view: Here's a plot of that B function analyzed from the QM point of view, plotted as a function of θ (in degrees):
+Here's a plot of that B as a function of θ (in degrees):

 Figure 20.
 The function B plotted vs. arbitrary polarizer angle θ .
-Similar to Roots Fig. 18.5, but I think there was a small error in his calculation which I have fixed here.
+Similar to Roots Fig. 18.5, but using the corrected version of the correlation function as explained above.